logingood/logingood.github.io/_posts/2016-05-14-netns-and-cni.markdown

 {:toc}

 ## Introduction
-[Container Network Interface](https://github.com/containernetworking/cni) is a great approach that allows to build container networking using different control and forwarding plane implementations avaialable for Linux.
+[Container Network Interface](https://github.com/containernetworking/cni) is a great approach that allows to build container networking using different control and forwarding plane implementations available for Linux.
 In this post lets make quick introduction into Linux network namespaces and Container Network Interface.
-First of all to get better understanding what is CNI we will look into linux containers network prinicples.
+First of all to get better understanding what is CNI we will look into linux containers network principles.

 {% include image.html url="/images/NS-intro.png" description="Introduction into Network Namespaces" %}

-This diagramm represents the way how network namespaces are orgnaised on the typical node which uses containerisation.
+This diagram represents the way how network namespaces are organised on the typical node which uses containerisation.

-Usualy there is a bridge interface that called docker0, kbr0, cni0 and etc. For simplicity we named it *bridge0*.
+Usually there is a bridge interface that called docker0, kbr0, cni0 and etc. For simplicity we named it *bridge0*.
 This bridge interface links together interfaces which are named vethXXXXX.
 I guess you noticed that if you are running couple of docker containers on your linux box there are two vethXXXXX interfaces in your ```ip addr``` or ```ifconfig``` output.

 This interfaces are representing a *root namespace* leg of the link between root and container namespaces.
 Lets look at the output below: